Skip to main content

 Valencia brings 16 years of experience, both in higher education where she supported and served under-represented and non-traditional students, and as an independent consultant helping leaders create an inclusive work culture.
 Most recently, she worked at Highline College as Associate Dean for Student Life.

-Valencia is a third-year Ph.D. student in the Higher Education Leadership program at Colorado State University.
+Valencia is finishing up her Ph.D. in the Higher Education Leadership program at Colorado State University.
 She received her M.Ed. in higher education and student affairs from the University of Vermont and a bachelor’s degree in child development from California State University, Chico.

 CPTC Official Seal